cadebryant/url-shortener/README.md

 ## 🎨 Customization

 ### Styling
-Edit `client/src/App.css` to customize the appearance.
+Edit the embedded CSS in `src/server.ts` to customize the appearance.

 ### Backend Logic
 Modify `src/server.ts` to add features like: